Cancel on disconnect

 - In the request body, specify the

-you want to send the heartbeat for. - Keep sending requests to before the specified countdown timer expires.
+codGroupIdyou want to send the heartbeat for. - Keep sending requests to before the specified countdown timer expires.

 To prevent consuming your rate limits, avoid sending reset messages too often.
-For example, if you set the expiryAfterSeconds
+For example, if you set the expiryAfterSeconds to 30 seconds, we recommend that you send a reset message once every 15 seconds.

 For example: